DolphinDSL/dolphin/README.md

 	./scripts/nvl.sh script_file.nvl

-## Neptus runtime

-Build JAR to support Neptus plugin From root dir:
+## JAR file for Neptus plugin

 	./sync_with_neptus.sh <neptus_dir>

-Actual platform definition for Neptus, along with UI interface etc, can be found in kmolima's feature/nvl branch.
+Actual `Platform` definition for Neptus, along with UI interface etc, can be found in kmolima's feature/nvl branch.